ICLRandD/Blackstone/README.md

 In addition to the core model, this proto release of Blackstone comes with three custom components:

-* Abbreviation detection - this is *heavily* based on the `AbbreviationDetector()` component in [scispacy] and resolves an abrreviated form to its long form definition, e.g. `HRA 1998` -> `Human Rights Act 1998`.
+* Abbreviation detection - this is *heavily* based on the `AbbreviationDetector()` component in [scispacy] and resolves an abbreviated form to its long form definition, e.g. `ECtHR` -> `European Court of Human Rights`.
 * Legislation linker - this is an alpha component that attempts to resolve references to provisons to their parent instrument (more on this further down the README).
 * Compound case reference detection - again, this is an alpha component that attempts identify `CASENAME` and `CITATION` pairs enabling the merging of a `CITATION` to its parent `CASENAME`.

-### Abbreviation and long-form definition resolution
+### Abbreviation detection and long-form definition resolution

-It is not uncommon in for authors of legal documents to abbreviate long-winded terms that will be used instead of the long-form througout the rest of the document.
+It is not uncommon for authors of legal documents to abbreviate long-winded terms that will be used instead of the long-form througout the rest of the document.
 For example,

 > The European Court of Human Rights ("ECtHR") is the court ultimately responsible for applying the European Convention on Human Rights ("ECHR").

-The abbreviation detection component in Blackstone seeks to address this by implementing an ever so slightly modified version of [scispaCy's](https://allenai.github.io/scispacy/) `AbbreviationDetector()` (which is itself an implementation of the approach set out in this paper).
+The abbreviation detection component in Blackstone seeks to address this by implementing an ever so slightly modified version of [scispaCy's](https://allenai.github.io/scispacy/) `AbbreviationDetector()` (which is itself an implementation of the approach set out in this paper: https://psb.stanford.edu/psb-online/proceedings/psb03/schwartz.pdf).
 Our implementation still has some problems, but an example of its usage is as follows:

 ```python
 import spacy